riziamm/riziamm.github.io/_pages/about.md

 <!-- <img style="float: right;" src="/images/500x300.png"> -->

 👩‍🎓  In December 2022, I received my Ph.D. from the Department of Aerospace & Mechanical Engineering at the University of Texas at El Paso, where I was a member of the NASA MIRO Aerospace Center's (cSETR) Drone team.
 I was fortunate to be advised by Dr. Angel Fores-Abad and Dr. Ahsan Choudhuri.
-Throughout my doctoral studies, I had the privilege of participating in a range of impactful projects, in collaboration with industrial partners and generously funded by the National Energy Technology Laboratory (NETL) of the U.S. Department of Energy (from 2018 to 2022).
+Throughout my doctoral studies, I had the privilege of participating in a range of impactful projects, in collaboration with industrial partners and generously funded by the National Energy Technology Laboratory (NETL) of the U.S. Department of Energy (DOE) from 2018 to 2022.

 🎖️ I am originally from Dhaka, Bangladesh.
 I served in the Bangladesh Air Force as a Maintenance Engineering Officer for over a decade, retiring as a Squadron Leader.
 I was awarded the prestigious Chief of Air Staff's trophy as the best all-rounder from the Air Force Academy.